 The thing with the numerical measurements is that it's based on thresholds.
 Once a threshold has been passed, the chosen action is taken.
 But those thresholds are completely arbitrary - chosen by management, based on their judgement.
 So if judgement is needed in the first place, why can’t it be used for individual absence cases?

 Disciplinary action could still be taken eventually.
-Or if someone has low morale because they don't want to be there, sit down and have the talk with them.
+Or if someone has low morale because they don't want to be there, sit down and talk with them.
 It might be time for them to look elsewhere.

 Be proactive and understand what your employees are dealing with, in work and in life.
 Not only will you reduce your absence rate, you might end up with a nicer workplace - for everyone.